 Charting the 'sweet spots'

 This is a simple routine that lets you come up with the exact location where you need to position the bridge.
 It also lets you determine whether you need a compensated bridge or not and if so, it tells you the exact amount of compensation you require for each of the strings.
 Also, if your bridge needs to be positioned on an angle this routine will tell you exactly what the angle is for your banjo.
 Read these instructions carefully but don't get intimidated, they are pretty easy to follow.
-In case you are not quite to sure about these instructions, take a trip to your local music store and ask them to show you how to set up the intonation on an electric guitar by adjusting the saddle bridges.
+In case you are not quite to sure about these instructions, take a trip to your local music store and ask them to show you how to set up the intonation on an electric guitar by adjusting the moveable saddles.
 Looking at the way this is done ought to give you plenty clues about what you'll be doing with your bridge.
 In case you're wondering, sure enough, that's where I got the idea for making my custom compensated bridges the way I do.

 If, after going through steps, it turns out you need a compensated bridge then make sure you've settled on your favourite string gauges, bridge height, string spacing and neck angle before ordering a custom compensated bridge - any changes here and all bets are off and you need to re-measure.

-Let's get started - chart the 'sweet spots' for each string starting with the first string, but before you do: be careful!
-Bridges are very brittle and can snap into several pieces that can come flying at your face real easily while you move them!
-You might be wise to slacken the tension of the strings first, especially with thin bridges, before you grab a hold of your bridge between your thumb and index fingers of BOTH hands.
+Let's get started: chart the 'sweet spots' for each string starting with the first string, but before you do: be careful!
+Many bridges are very brittle and can snap into several pieces that can come flying at your face real easily while you move them!
+You might be wise to slacken the tension of the strings first, especially with thin bridges, before you grab a hold of your bridge between your thumb and index fingers of BOTH hands and move it around.